hamedp77/password-generator/README.md

 You can clone the project in your app's directory and then import it in your code or just copy the raw content of the `generator.py` to a file in your machine and then import that.

-After importing the module, you can call `generate_password()` from the module which returns a password in string format with the default attributes.
-Default behavior is a password with 8 random characters including **at least** 1 digit, 1 symbol, 1 lowercase letter and 1 uppercase letter.
+After importing the module, you can call `generate_password()` from the module which returns a password in string format with the default parameters.
+The default is a password with 8 random characters including **at least** 1 digit, 1 symbol, 1 lowercase letter and 1 uppercase letter.
 Pass appropriate arguments to the function in order to override the defaults.

 - **Warning**: Password length **should not be less than 4** and if so, it will raise a ValueError exception.
 A strong password is usually between 14-16 characters long.
 - **Note**: If you ommit all the possible characters, the resulting password will **only** contain lowercase letters.